zachmullen/resonant_course/instructions/Links.md

 This is a collection of links to documents relevant to the course.
 Reading these documents should allow someone to understand the course material even if they were not present for the course.

+The shared Girder instance being used for the course is [here](http://34.229.214.79/).
+This instance will only exist for the duration of the course, and is intended solely for use as part of the course.

 ## MongoDB

 * [MongoDB official manual](https://docs.mongodb.com/manual/)